Enrique Iglesias: 2015–present: Final

 Since the release of Sex and Love, Iglesias continued issuing singles.
 In 2015, he collaborated with Nicky Jam on the reggaeton megahit "El Perdón" which topped the charts in several countries and has over 1.3 billion views on YouTube.
 In 2016 Iglesias released his first single under Sony: "Duele el Corazón" featuring Wisin, which also topped the charts in several countries including the US Latin charts and also has over 1 billion views on YouTube.
 In 2017, Iglesias released "Súbeme la Radio", which features Descemer Bueno and Zion & Lennox.
 The song has over 1.3 billion views on YouTube.
 In 2018, Iglesias released two songs, one called "El Baño" with Bad Bunny and the other called "Move to Miami" with Pitbull.

-During this period Iglesias would feature on songs by other artists such as RedOne's "Don't You Need Somebody," Descemer Bueno's "Nos Fuimos Lejos", Matoma's "I Don't Dance (Without You)", Jon Z's "Después Que Te Perdí", and Anuel AA's "Fútbol y Rumba".

-In March 2020, it was announced that Iglesias would embark on a tour with Puerto Rican singer Ricky Martin.
-The tour was planned to start on 5 September 2020 in Phoenix, Arizona and end on 30 October 2020 in Atlanta, but the tour was postponed to 2021 due to the COVID-19 pandemic.
-The song "Me Pasé" featuring Farruko was released on 1 July 2021 and became a hit on Latin radio topping the Latin Rhythm Airplay chart, as well as extended his record for most #1s on Latin Pop Airplay Chart and reclaiming his record for most #1s on the Latin Airplay Chart.
+The song "Me Pasé" featuring Farruko was released on 1 July 2021 and became a hit on Latin radio topping the Latin Rhythm Airplay chart, as well as extended his record for most No. 1s on Latin Pop Airplay Chart and reclaiming his record for most No. 1s on the Latin Airplay Chart.